30 PROBLEMS SOLVED

 12. Teaching aids

 Teaching aids.
 Yes, it is possible to list out questions for people, and upon answering the question (or once all questions have been answered), Excel will inform them whether or not the answer is correct.
 It could even give them the correct answer if that is required.
 This is very useful for training companies or if you wish to set tests of any kind.
-I have done two games which are available for free download to illustrate this function, please feel free to download them below.
+I have done a few games which are available for free download to illustrate this function, please feel free to download them in our download section.

 13. Sales figures

 Sales figures.
 This is another popular function as it also plays to Excel’s strengths.
 Inserting all of the sales figures in as you go along, possibly even capturing the expenses too for smaller companies, but let’s stick to sales figures here because we like them more!
 Once they are captured, you could have various other information like, which salesman was responsible or what category of product or what mark up, the options are up to you.
 Once you have this data, Excel can do just about anything with it, who has sold what, what average mark up, which month was the best, with graphs and charts to show whatever you wish to know!
 This can be taken one step further and each salesperson’s figures can be extracted and the sales commission can be worked out, no more fiddling with a calculator!

 Quotes.
 People spend so much time doing quotes and some of it is unnecessary.
 If your business is bespoke and each quote is completely different to the others, then it is a bit more tricky, but if you are working from a price list, it can be very easy.
 Let’s say you are selling carpets by the square meter, you could type in how many square meters, select the carpet type, and the price will work out automatically from the price list (See point eleven) which you have done already!
 There will be no more silly errors where you work it out incorrectly and undercharge.
 If you have labour charges or anything else like that, these can also be programmed in and be accounted for, it is all up to you.

 15. Income and expenses